FlowBoat/Flow-Tech-NeurAlgae-Base/README.md

 # FlowTech | NeurAlgae-Base
-## 2017 WWSEF Science Fair | HAB Prediction Using Machine Learning Algorithms
+## 2017 CWSF | HAB Prediction Using Machine Learning Algorithms

 Provides a web application for interacting with NeurAlgae neural nets and displaying project information Copyright (C) 2017 Atif Mahmud and Zachary Trefler